love481/Malaria-Detection-and-Classification-with-CAM/README.md

 ## Usage
 * Navigate to the directory and copy and paste the downloaded cell_images folder in the data folder.
+* Notebook with subtext "cnn" represents the custom CNN and Efficient represents the EfficientNet-B0.
 * Each notebook with subtext "cam" on it represents the model where you can fine-tuned your model or train from the scratch and also visualize the heatmap.
-* The saved model can also be used for CAM visualization or fine-tuned tasks
+* The saved model can also be used for CAM visualization or fine-tuning tasks
+* Run the Notebook Based on Requirement and your model choices.